BryanRuan/BryanRuan/itmo356/Podcasts/Chapter-03/pc-chapter-03.md

 * ~29:29 How does VirtualBox treat USB devices in Guest OSes?

+It capture the USB devices in Gust OSes and make the host operating system to give it up

 * ~31:00 What are 4 virtual networking modes in VirtualBox?

+They are Internal mode,Host-only mode,Standard mode,and Bridge mode

 * ~32:30 What is the difference between NAT and Bridged networking?

+The difference is that Bridged require you to get a real IP address and NAT always works

 * ~39:30 What Type of hypervisor is VirtualBox?

+Type II Hypervior

 * ~51:30 Why can't you virtualize Mac OSX on VirtualBox (as of 2014)?

+Because VirtualBox doesn't pass through the checks of Mac OSX